 Have you ever been on a treadmill?
 Most people start with their feet on the track and slowly build up speed until they reach the pace at which they want to walk or run.
 But I’m sure you’ve seen people who straddle the track with their feet on the stable outsides of the treadmill.
 They crank up the speed and then jump on to start running.
 That’s the feel you are going for with a jump start intro.
 It’s like the track has already been rotating and you are jumping on with your presentation.

 In order to pull off a great presentation jump start, you need to begin like you have something important to tell the audience.
 Your body language needs to communicate: “this can’t wait.”
 That means your volume needs to be a little louder, your pace needs to be a little quicker, your facial expressions need to be intense, and all of your body language needs to feel intentional.
 Like jumping on a treadmill, you can’t hesitate.
 You just have to go for it with all of your body.
-Your delivery style has to match the excitement of this type of intro.

 When you start with content that feels like it is ongoing, the audience engages immediately.
 They realize the fast pace and have to listen intently to get up to speed.
 They don’t want to get left behind.
 And if you start off with a story, many more areas of their brains light up with activity, meaning they are literally more engaged than they are with a more basic introduction.